Learning the Koopman Eigendecomposition: A Diffeomorphic Approach: Evaluation

 with $\mu\tsgn{=}\tsgn{-}0.7$ and $\lambda\tsgn{=}\tsgn{-}0.3$. $N\tsgn{=}4800$ training data is generated from $24$ equally long trajectories with sampling time $dt\tsgn{=}0.065s$, with the starting points are uniformly distributed on the edges of $\set{X}\tsgn{=}[\tsgn{-}5,5]^{2}$.
 The maximum powers are set to $p^{(i)}\tsgn{=}5$ which results in $36$ lifted coordinates $\boldsymbol{z}$.
 For this system the exact diffeomorphism $\boldsymbol{d}(\bm{x})\tsgn{=}[x_1,x_2\tsgn{-}\frac{\lambda}{\lambda-2 \mu}x_1^2]^{\top}$ is known, allowing us to directly compare it to the learned one.
 Fig.~\ref{fig:motivating_example_diffeo} shows the error between the learned and the true diffeomorphism; demonstrating the mapping is well captured by our ACF design from Subs. \ref{subs:ACFdesign}.

 The main goal, however, is the linear prediction of the state $\bm{x}$ - given through $\boldsymbol{{\hat{x}}}^{k+1} \tsgn{=} \boldsymbol{V}\boldsymbol{\Lambda}_d^k \boldsymbol{z}_0$ in \textit{KEFMD}.
 To validate our algorithm we compare it with the related KEEDMD~\cite{Folkestad2019} and the established EDMD approaches with monomials and radial basis functions - in their continuous-time, Koopman generator versions \cite{Klus2020}.
 In contrast to our deep learning approach, the EDMD approaches use a predefined, function basis as lifting functions.
 A basis that is not data-driven provides good predictive performance only when it spans a Koopman-invariant subspace.
 As Koopman-invariant coordinates are unsupervised features - presuming a suitable basis is available \textit{apriori} is a strong assumption.
-The KEEDMD~\cite{Folkestad2019} approach has similar system-theoretic considerations, but with a learning approach that is ill-posed.
+The KEEDMD~\cite{Folkestad2019} approach has similar system-theoretic considerations, but employs a very different learning procedure.

 Tab.~\ref{table_comparison} shows an statistical evaluation (mean and standard deviation) of the root mean squared errors (RMSE's) of $100$ trajectories with start points on an uniformly spaced grid for each of the methods.
 The suitable size of the lifting dimension can be determined via cross-validation.
 Besides KEFMD, the EDMD-monomials approach gives an almost perfect result since the relevant eigenfunctions for the system of Ex. \ref{ex1} are spanned by monomials. \end{example}